CodeKokeshi/Printing-POS-using-JavaFX/readme.md

 A simple computer program that helps cashiers and printing shop owners handle daily business operations without doing manual calculations and paperwork.

+# How to run?
+Launch the PrintPOSApplication.java after the project was imported to any IDE.

 ## What This Program Does

 This program helps printing shop staff by making their work easier.
 Instead of calculating prices by hand and writing receipts manually, cashiers can: